 Thames Clay Vase

 A vase made from London clay excavated from 26 metres below the River Thames, handcrafted in ceramicist and artist Alison Cooke’s West Hampstead studio.
-Limited quantity of 30 available.
+Only 30 were produced.
+This product was created as part of Atelier100's Drop01, a collection called Made of London.

 Manufacturing story